mik4el/testing-cc1350/README.md

 1. Debug!

 ## Todos
-* Clean up code from unused parts
-* Concentrator posts Node data on BLE viewable via TI Sensor tag app
-* Concentrator posts Node data on BLE viewable via standard bluetooth on raspi
-* Node reads data from LMT70
+* Node reads data from LMT70 on ADC
-* Encrypted communication between Node and Concentrator
+* Concentrator correctly sends temp info in Eddystone TLM as 8.8 fixed point notation
+* Sleep Node for minutes between transmissions and then collect data and send.
+Measure current.